Code-Institute-Submissions/DD_DB_MS3/README.md

 3. After venv files are created, if you are using Mac/Linux type **"source venv/bin/activate"**, on Windows type **"venv\Scripts\activate"** instead.
 4. Your terminal should be placed on your master directory, but one level further in your virtual environment "venv".
 5. Now you must indicate where is the Flask app accessing from, for that we type **"export FLASK_APP=mainfile.py"**, being "mainfile" the one you need.
 Please use "set" instead of "export" if you are using Windows.
+6. For your enviroment variables like the database access and even your entry file your must have a file similar to [this](.flaskenv.sample), edited with your own file and database data.
-6. Once the entry point is set, we can type **"flask run"** and the terminal will give us our local port to access the app live.
+7. Once the entry point is set, we can type **"flask run"** and the terminal will give us our local port to access the app live.

 ---